label

 -

-from: Silvio Lorusso (chapter)
+from: 07 Silvio Lorusso (chapter)

 -

-from: Thomas Spies (chapter)
+from: 08 Thomas Spies (chapter)

 -

-from: Yancey Strickler (chapter)
+from: 12 Yancey Strickler (chapter)

-The last thing I will cite is a piece that I did as a part of the Dark Force Collective, but that’s a piece I spent five years on, called The Post-Individual.
+The last thing I will cite is a piece that I did as a part of the Dark Force Collective, a piece I spent five years on, called The Post-Individual.
 I thought a lot about how I wanted to release it.
-It was originally going to be a book. business modelsThen I had the idea to release it as a limited edition zip file where someone could pay $5 or whatever they wanted and they would get one of 250 editions that had this piece inside along with a video of me introducing it and audio recording and my research notes.
+It was originally going to be a book. business modelsThen I had the idea to release it as a limited edition zip file where someone could pay $5 or whatever they wanted and they would get one of 250 editions that had this piece inside along with a video of me introducing it and an audio recording, and my research notes.
 All 250 of those editions sold out in a week, so I got paid $1,000 for that piece.

 -

-from: Yancey Strickler (chapter)
+from: 12 Yancey Strickler (chapter)

 We dug in and discovered a way that we could build a system like that using Stripe.
-And so the way we have made it is that business modelsfor every release on Metalabel, there is a record agreement where anyone who’s listed as having credit on a release can be added from a drop-down and you set a percentage of money that will be directed to them.
-You can also choose the treasury of your group, which is just a pool of money that will just sit there and like not go anywhere.
-Every transaction from that release goes into a private account for just that release where the money sits on top and it has all the logic of the split underneath.
+And so the way we have made it is that business modelsfor every release on Metalabel, there is a record agreement where anyone who’s listed as having credit on a release can be added from a drop-down, and you set a percentage of money that will be directed to them.
+You can also choose the treasury of your group, which is just a pool of money that will just sit there and not go anywhere.
+Every transaction from that release goes into a private account for just that release, where the money sits on top, and it has all the logic of the split underneath.
 You can also add in hard costs to be recouped.
-So in the case of my Dark Forest book, the first $8,000 first would go to one account to pay back my printer and my shipper and then only after that $8,000 was crossed would the split happen.
+So in the case of my Dark Forest book, the first $8,000 would go to one account to pay back my printer and my shipper, and then only after that $8,000 was crossed would the split happen.
 But the money builds up in that transaction.